YumikoooD/Catventure-A-Feline-Odyssey-Rpg/README.md

-# My First RPG (March 2023)
+# Catventure

 ![Screenshot](screenshot/Home_page.png)

-**Catventure** is my inaugural RPG project, developed during my first year at Epitech.
-This project was completed within a month with 3 other student, and I'm excited to share the outcome with you!
+**Catventure** is my RPG project, developed during 2022.
+This project was completed within a month with 3 friends, and I'm excited to share the outcome with you!

 ## Game Overview